geudde/attic-chest/pages/06.season-5/05.meeting-62/12.lamentation/docs.md

 Farewell the burnished grate’s reviving blaze,
 And softer radiance lent by tapers high
-To eyes whose lustre suns th’enquirer’s gaze,
+To eyes whose lustre suns th’ enquirer’s gaze,
 To cheeks whose blushes give a kind reply!

 Ah! who can tell the raptures of the hour